 Consequently, for each widespread fractal function fulfilling the inequality $0<s<1$, we find the following asymptotic equation:

 where $\ell>0$ is a constant.
-Therefore, with similar discussion as we had for entire fractals, to find a measure on the phase space which excludes widespread fractal functions we have to solve the following differential equation:
+Therefore, with the similar discussion we had for entire fractals, to find a measure on the phase space that excludes widespread fractal functions we have to solve the following differential equation:

 The solution of (\ref {local 2}) works out $|f_n|$ as a function of $\ell$ and $n$, i.e. $|f_n|=|f_n|(n, \ell)$.
 Upon a similar reasoning to the discussion we had for the entire fractals $\ell$ is given as a function of $f_n$ and $n$: